ShubhamTatvamasi/xen/resize.md

 p -> see old values
 d -> delete 3 number drive
-n -> create new drive with 3 number with same start sector t -> change type to Linux LVM it was 31 number for me. p -> see new values w -> save changes
+n -> create new drive with 3 number with same start sector t -> change drive 3 type to Linux LVM it was 31 number for me. p -> see new values w -> save changes
 ```